Australasian Recycling Label: Discussing Symbols ♻️

 Lastly, the not recyclable label.
 A material having this label means that you must place it in the rubbish bin.
 It cannot be placed in the recycling bin as it is not recyclable.

-Since its launching in 2018, more than 270 organisations use the Australasian Recycling Label programme.
+Since its launching in 2018, more than 270 organisations have used the Australasian Recycling Label programme.
 Active organisations in the programme include Woolworths, Coles, Aldi, Campbell Arnott’s, Australia Post, David Jones and Country Road Group, Unilever, Pact Group, Kimberley-Clarke Australia, Simplot, Fonterra, Goodman Fielder, Officeworks, Spotlight, Nestlé, Blackmores and T2 – plus so much more.

 In the latest news, Ministers in Australia agree that they should target 100 per cent recyclable, compostable, and reusable packaging by 2025 in order to cut down waste.

-Spearheaded by the Australian Packaging Covenant Organisation, it aims two clear goals to be achieved hopefully in the coming years, mainly:
+Spearheaded by the Australian Packaging Covenant Organisation, it aims for two clear goals to be achieved hopefully in the coming years, mainly: